Lillian Roxon: Death

 Roxon died at the age of 41 on 10 August 1973, after suffering a severe asthma attack in her New York apartment.
 Both parents predeceased her and she never married or had children.
 She was survived by two brothers Jack and Milo.
 Her niece, Nicola Roxon was the Attorney-General of Australia from 2012 to 2013.

 Roxon Place, in the Canberra suburb of Gilmore with a tradition of street names honouring journalists, is named in her honour.

 Legacy

 In August 2002, a biography of Roxon was published in Australia by Black Inc.: Lillian Roxon, Mother of Rock, written by the Sydney-based journalist and author Robert Milliken.

 A documentary film entitled Mother of Rock: Lillian Roxon, written and directed by Paul Clarke, premiered at the 2010 Melbourne International Film Festival and was partly financed by the Festival's Premiere Fund.

 In Lily Brett's 2012 novel Lola Bensky, based on Brett's own experience as a music journalist, Lola meets Lillian Roxon.

 In the 2017 miniseries Friday On My Mind, the Easybeats travel to New York in 1967 and meet Roxon, portrayed by Ella Scott Lynch.

 The 2019 film I Am Woman depicts Helen Reddy's friendship with Lillian Roxon, portrayed by Tilda Cobham-Hervey and Danielle Macdonald respectively.

 The National Film and Sound Archive has a curated tribute to Roxon's life and work.

+The Canadian poet Irving Layton wrote an elegy to Lillian Roxton in his collection The Pole Vaulter.